 5.6 Subject Access Requests / Data Protection

+A right to access information gives individuals a right to a copy of their personal data.
 Requests for access to personal data will be treated formally and include the necessary safeguards to prevent inappropriate disclosure.